Best Psychiatrist Near Me, Sheenie Ambardar MD

 As a holistic psychiatrist, Dr. Ambardar's approach to treating anxiety is about looking at the whole person, not just their symptoms.
 We know that when you're struggling with anxiety, it can feel like it's taking over your entire life.
 You might be constantly on edge, worrying about things that you can't control, or feeling like you're trapped in a never-ending cycle of fear and doubt.
 Seeing a psychiatrist for anxiety can provide much-needed relief and support.

-During our initial consultation, the first thing Dr. Ambardar will do is listen.
+During our initial 75-minute consultation, the first thing Dr. Ambardar will do is listen.
 We want to hear your story, understand your unique experiences and challenges, and get a sense of what's been working (or not working) for you so far.
 From there, we'll work together to create a personalized treatment plan that addresses your specific needs and goals.

 Some of the things we might explore include: